 - In some countries, including Germany and Austria, legal provisions that protect religious and non-religious beliefs exclude veganism.

-- In the UK vegans have been excluded from applying for employment, veganism has been cited in a serious case of bullying and a former Justice Secretary ridiculed vegans in parliament.
+- In the UK vegans have been excluded from applying for employment, veganism has been cited in a serious case of bullying and in Parliament, a former Justice Secretary ridiculed vegans.

-- In the UK, the BBC permits unlawful comments and 'jokes' against vegans.
+- In the UK, the BBC permits strong negative comments and 'jokes' about vegans and veganism.

 - Despite veganism being recognised within the UK as coming within the scope of human rights protection, a Public Authority refused to accommodate the needs of a vegan, claiming that veganism is not a qualifying protected belief but a mere opinion.

-- Despite the European Court of Human Rights making the provision of food on ethical grounds a human rights priority at the court, prisoners in European prisons still struggle for vegan food.
+- Despite the European Court of Human Rights ruling that the provision of appropriate food on ethical grounds a human rights priority at the court, prisoners in European prisons still struggle for vegan food.

 - A vegan's employment contract was terminated due to non-compliance with a requirement to have an egg-based vaccination despite not needing it for his job.

-- A vegan employee was called 'a freak' by a colleague of his because of his vegan belief and lifestyle.
+- A vegan employee was called 'a freak' by a colleague of his because of his vegan beliefs and lifestyle.

 - A catering company said to a vegan that they could provide for vegan diet.
 They even provided the menu in writing.
 When the vegan asked for the ingredients of a specific item in the menu, it transpired that the 'vegan' menu had ingredients derived from nonhuman animals.

 - A Swiss citizen was not allowed to join the army because he was vegan.